-In the high tide and low tide chart, we can see that the first high tide was at 12:47 am and the next high tide at 1:18 pm.
-The first low tide was at 6:55 am and the next low tide at 7:00 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:45 am and the next high tide will be at 3:03 pm.
+The first low tide was at 8:38 am and the next low tide will be at 9:03 pm.

 The lunar phase is a Waxing Crescent.
-Today we had 14 hours and 44 minutes of sun.
-The solar transit was at 12:45 pm and the length of time the moon will be visible will be 13 hours and 35 minutes.
+Today we have 13 hours and 16 minutes of sun.
+The solar transit is at 12:39 pm and the length of time the moon will be visible will be 10 hours and 44 minutes.

-The solunar fishing calendar in Wiscasset tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Wiscasset tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: